hevnsnt/Awesome_Incident_Response/README.md

 **Please, do it now.
 You will thank me later when you do not need to hire me to help you respond to an incident.**

 Awesome Incident Response happens _BEFORE_ an incident occurs.
 Preparation is EASY AND FUN.
 By preparing before a crisis occurs, you can minimize impact and ensure a quick response when faced with an attack.
-Also, you will look like a super hero 🦸‍♂️!
+Also, you will look like a super hero!

 Awesome Incident Response requires a collaboration across multiple teams, this is not only for IT & Security (surprise!).
 Any major cyber-incident is a Company-wide crisis, and will require support from Executives, Legal, Communications, HR, Disaster Recovery, IT Operations, Development, and Security.
 Make sure these people know their role during an incident, and have the authority to act.
 This section describes how to ensure that you have the right people, capbabilities, authorities, and processes in place in order to effectively respond to a crisis.